 Could one of the silver linings to COVID-19 be an increase in blended training?
-For almost 10 years, famous creativity expert Sir Ken Robinson has been making a strong case for a radical change in the way organizations deliver education.
+For almost 10 years, famous creativity expert Sir Ken Robinson has been making a strong case for a radical change in the way organizations deliver education, especially using educational technology.
 If you have not yet heard his entertaining TED talk, I highly recommend this use of 20 minutes of your time.

 Then, almost overnight, the COVID-19 virus single-handedly turned the world upside down.
 Whether an organization (school, enterprise, non-profit, shop, religious institution, etc.) liked it or not, most—if not all—of the interactions, communication, and work became remote.

 It wasn’t a matter of want; it was a matter of must.

 Now, as we emerge into a new normal, your enterprise has a unique opportunity.
 Instead of going back to how it used to be before corona, you can choose to keep the advantages of lessons learned by using a blended learning approach.

 For me, blended training or hybrid learning is best defined as a methodology that:

 “Khronos” is a Greek word that means “time”.
 Something which is in “chronological order” is organized according to time.
 A recipe is a good example: first, you do this, then you do this, and so on.